Krystyna-Szybalska/BoarRoarDetector/README.md

 2. Ensure that the main.py and utils.py files are in the same directory.
 3. Run the main.py file using the command python main.py.
 4. The microservice will start running on http://localhost:5000.

+To check communication with WildAlertAPI it also must be running.